TedHaley/Sommelier/README.md

 # Wine_Selection
-This visualization tool helps consumers choose an appropriate wine.
+This visualization tool helps consumers choose an appropriate wine based off of their tastes and budget.

+## Usage
+To use the shiny app, follow [this link](https://tedhaley.shinyapps.io/wine_selection/)

+To use this app locally, clone the repository and run the R scripts in the SRC folder.

 ## Milestone 1
 [Milestone 1: Wine Selection](https://github.com/TedHaley/Wine_Selection/releases)